MAMSER

-MAMZER was an acronym for Mass Mobilization for Self Reliance, Zero Justice, and Economic Recovery.
+MAMSER was an acronym for Mass Mobilization for Self Reliance, Social Justice, and Economic Recovery.
 It was an exercise in political orientation in Nigeria undertaken by President Babangida as one of the recommendations of the Political Bureau headed by Dr. Samuel Joseph Cookey.
 The bureau's task was to consult with thousands of Nigerians and recommend to the Armed Forces Ruling Council, a respectable and methodical transition program.
 The ruling council also wanted a national orientation to enunciate the abstract ideas in its economic policy and promote value orientation.
-MAMSER was Inaugurated on July 25, 1987.
+MAMSER was inaugurated on July 25, 1987.

 Mission

-A central goal of MAMZER was to cultivate support for the transitional program of the Government.
+A central goal of MAMSER was to cultivate support for the transitional program of the Government.
 It was also an avenue to educate the citizens about the political process, mobilize them to participate in up-coming elections and political debates, and also inculcate a dependence towards locally made goods and Nigerian products.
 Some of Mamser's official policies were as follows: